Awards and Prizes:

 “I can take a look.
 I have a bit of experience.”
 He gave her a rueful smile as she led the way.

 Together, they peered at the engine as Trevor took in the scene, pretty sure it sounded like the radiator overheating, but not wanting to discount anything either.
-It was still pretty warm, but cool enough to touch, and he leaned in to start checking various things, wishing he’d opted for that haircut the other day when he’d thought about it.
-She was watching him, and he felt self conscious, wanting to impress the woman.
+It was still pretty warm, but cool enough to touch, and he leaned in to check various things, wishing he’d opted for that haircut the other day when he’d thought about it.
+She watched him, and he felt self conscious, wanting to impress the woman.
 While he kept himself pretty decent, he usually didn’t care nearly as much as he did now.

-Standing again, he maintained eye contact with the engine, running his hand through his curls as he spoke.
+Standing again, he maintained visuals on the engine, running his hand through his curls.
 “Yeah, definitely the radiator.
 See, it’s empty.
 Got any coolant?” he asked, turning his attention to her worried brown eyes.